 3. Conservation Approval

-All work to a seriously damaged Listed building will need approval from the Local Authority who may also call in English Heritage.
+All work to a seriously damaged Listed building will need approval from the Local Authority who may also call in Historic England.
 The home owner is therefore at the mercy of these bodies, who are keen to see that no traditional forms of construction are lost, when the damaged building is rebuilt.

 Although some modern materials may be accepted, the cost of rebuilding will increase greatly if they insist on retaining the original form of construction.
 And there is no way of knowing in advance what the authorities will specify.
 It is not unknown, for example, for a stone quarry to have to be re-opened to provide similar stone to that which was originally quarried and used many years ago.